 Partnering with a 3PL will help you reduce logistics costs in the long run.
 Unlike hiring an internal team to manage inventory and shipping, 3PLs store your inventory for you and their team of fulfillment experts are trained to keep overall logistics costs down.
 You don’t have to pay for equipment, certifications, rent, packaging, and other materials you would need to on your own.

 3PLs are logistics experts and have developed the best operational practices and even technology to help your business.
-A tech-enabled 3PL offers solutions to automate and optimize many aspects of the order fulfillment process, from easily integrating your online store to inventory tracking, to returns management.
+A tech-enabled 3PL offers automated shipping solutions to optimize many aspects of the order fulfillment process, from easily integrating your online store to inventory tracking, to returns management.

 With a tech-enabled 3PL that owns and operates a network of fulfillment centers, you’re given full visibility into the entire order fulfillment process, so you can track orders and manage inventory at any given time.
 You’re also given access to accurate data and analytics, so you know when to set reorder notifications points, forecast order demand, and more.